Everything we know about the Texas mall shooter

 On Sunday, several media outlets identified the gunman as 33-year-old Mauricio Garcia.

-Police have not released a possible motive, but Garcia was wearing a patch on his chest that suggested he may have had white supremacist beliefs, law enforcement sources told the Washington Post.
+Police have not released a possible motive, but Garcia was wearing a patch on his chest that suggested he may have had white supremacist beliefs, law enforcement sources toldthe Washington Post.

+The patch read RWDS, which stands for Right Wing Death Squad, a popular phrase among far-right extremists.

 Garcia had several weapons including an AR-15 rifle and a handgun on him and in his car, the Post reported.